Parik27/IV.EFLC.Rainbomizer/README.md

 <span id="installation"></span>
 ## Installation

 Rainbomizer requires an **ASI-Loader** to function.
-It works with **all** versions of the game, but only the latest (Steam), 1.0.4.0, 1.1.2.0 and 1.0.8.0 versions have been tested
+It works with **all** versions of the game, but only the latest (Steam), 1.0.4.0, 1.1.2.0, 1.0.7.0, and 1.0.8.0 versions have been tested.

 1. Install **one** of the listed ASI Loaders:
     - [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases/download/v4.52/Ultimate-ASI-Loader.zip) by [ThirteenAG](https://github.com/ThirteenAG) is a popular option since it supports CrashDumps, which will be necessary if you want to report a crash.
-    - [xliveless](https://gtaforums.com/topic/388658-relgtaiv-xliveless/) (1.0.8.0 and below only) - required for versions before Complete Edition.
+    - [xliveless](https://gtaforums.com/topic/388658-relgtaiv-xliveless) (1.0.8.0 and below only) - required for versions before Complete Edition.
 Removes requirement for xliveless and also includes an ASI-Loader

 2. Download Rainbomizer from [Releases](https://github.com/Parik27/IV.EFLC.Rainbomizer/releases) and **extract the archive** to the root directory of GTA IV.